Dexatrim Review - Does This Dietary Supplement Work? Are lack of results and possible health concerns deal breakers?

-Because it’s available over the counter, Dexatrim has become a go-to product for weight loss.
-With its increasing popularity, we decided to do one of our in-depth reviews, looking at the ingredients, harmful health concerns, clinical studies, effectiveness, and customer experiences of this product.
-We read reviews online from actual users and compiled what we found in our summarized review to help you make a decision.
+Because it’s available over the counter, Dexatrim has become a go-to product for weight-loss.
+With its increasing popularity, we decided to do one of our in-depth reviews, looking at the ingredients, side effects, clinical studies, and customer service.
+We read experiences online from actual users.
+Then, we compiled what we found to give you the bottom line.

-Dexatrim is a weight loss supplement that claims to block hunger, burn fat, and help you lose weight.
+First off, Dexatrim is a weight-loss supplement that claims to block hunger, burn fat, and help you lose weight.
 It contains caffeine, green tea extract, ginseng root extract, and DHEA.
-The supplement comes in capsule form, making this an easy supplement to take, even for those with busy lifestyles.
+It comes in capsule form, making this an easy supplement to take, even for those with busy lifestyles.

 Efficacy–“No Better than a Placebo”

 The first thing that concerns us about Dexatrim ingredients is that reviews report some lackluster results.
 “There’s some caffeine in the mix, but that’s the most exciting part of the formula,” sauys our Research Editor.

 “I’m naturally a skeptic, so when I tried this for 2 months, and didn’t lose a single pound, I wasn’t surprised,” said one Dexatrim user.

 “I’m not sure about other reviews, but this did nothing for me,” said another.